luoyang0901/Interpretable-fingerprint/README.md

 | Joint in-house + Gao | 875 | 125 | 250 | 0 |

 For all three branches, the regenerated fixed test indices were checked against the completed-run `ensemble_predictions.csv` tables and **matched exactly**.

+The Gao-only fixed branch trains on **375** records (53 validation, 107 test) with a **608,129-trainable-parameter** role-aware TextCNN.
+This is treated as a controlled internal benchmark, not evidence that 535 total records are generally sufficient for TextCNN or deep learning.
+No formal learning-curve/sample-size sensitivity analysis was performed.

 Files: